Sebastian1981/DataAnalytics/index.md

 ![screenshot](images/artificial_intelligence.png)

 ## My Personal Background
 I am a former researcher and now passionate data scientist with more than 10 years of experience in academic research applying profound knowledge in medical physics, maths and statistics to solve many real-world challenges in applied medical imaging and signal processing.
 After academia, I gained a wide range of experience in the renewable energy industry in the role of a data scientist consultant and developer.
 I consulted various departments on developing data science solution to solve real-world business problems.
-I also implementing numerous machine-learning and deep-learning models in proof-of-concept (PoC) studies following the cross-industry standard process for data mining (CRISP-DM).
+I also implemented numerous machine-learning and deep-learning models within proof-of-concept (PoC) studies following the cross-industry standard process for data mining (CRISP-DM).

 My favourite quote:
 *“It doesn't matter how beautiful your theory is, it doesn't matter how smart you are.
 If it doesn't agree with experiment, it's wrong.” ― Richard P. Feynman ―*